Smart Furniture and the Future of Casegoods

 However, a challenge to smart furniture is building pieces that fit naturally into the design.
 You may want to conceal the plugs and ports.
 However, be mindful that they are not so concealed that guests can not locate them.
 Another issue with smart furniture is often building pieces with enough power to them.
 Remote power does not have as long of a life.
 This may mean rooms and other spaces featuring smart furniture will need floor outlets or other points of connection readily available.

 Another aspect of smart furniture is understanding where you can incorporate designs that support accessories.
 For example, guests may not be utilizing the drawers of bedside stands for storage.
-But it is likely they need somewhere to set their phone, laptop, or tablet device to charge.
+But, likely, they need somewhere to set their phone, laptop, or tablet device to charge.
 Incorporating a small pull-out platform on a bedside stand instead of (or in conjunction with) a drawer could allow a place for devices to sit and charge.

 The melding of technology and furniture can be a complicated endeavor.
 It’s important that the pieces and their technological elements are made easy for guests to find without affecting the overall design of the piece.

 Looking to the future, technology will continue to be a driving force of design evolution and guest satisfaction.
 It will be critical that hoteliers understand the needs and desires of guests and how technology fits into their travel.
 For example, utilizing the television as a monitor for guests to access the internet or allowing guests to customize their environments via cloud technology.
-Tech-savvy guests enjoy using their smartphones to enter rooms and control lighting, temperature, blinds, and entertainment.
+Guests today have become adept at using their smartphones and apps to not only enter a room, but also control other elements like lighting, room temperature, window coverings, and in-room entertainment.

 As we continue to enter into a bring-your-own-device (BYOD) world, the future of hotel technology will rally around Bluetooth.
 This is especially important when manufacturers such as Apple alter how their products are charged or function.
 Some iPhone iterations no longer have headphone ports.
 Using wireless compatibility for whatever tech is being connected to will be imperative as hotels try to emulate the tech lifestyle that many travelers experience at home.
 It will be important to continue to consider what type of furniture and technology can be specified but won’t go out of date as new phones, tablets, and devices are released.